Pre-existing Conditions

 Understanding your medical history will also help identify any areas of concern.

-Talk to your health care provider if you have any concerns.
+Talk with your health care provider if you have any concerns.

 There are some health conditions that can affect your ability to become pregnant.